xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 9 Advanced Flex and Bison.md

 > (An alternative would be what we did in Chapter 8, tracking the line and column in local variables and copying them into the location for each token, but this takes advantage of predefined methods on C++ locations to make the code shorter.)

 The action code prefixes the token names with `token::` since the token names are now parser class members.
-The action for a newline uses the lines method to update the location line number, the action for comments and whitespace invokes `step` since they don’t return from the scanner, and the previous step is invoked only when `yylex` has returned and is called again.
+The action for a newline uses the `lines` method to update the location line number, the action for comments and whitespace invokes `step` since they don’t return from the scanner, and the previous `step` is invoked only when `yylex` has returned and is called again.

 The last catchall rule prints an error message.
 In the original C version of the scanner it called `yyerror`, but since this scanner isn’t part of the C++ parser class, it can’t call the parser error routine.
 Rather than write glue routines to allow the various parts of the program to call the same error reporting routine, for simplicity we just call `printf`.

 ### Should You Write Your Parser in C++ ?

 As should be apparent by now, the C++ support in bison is nowhere near as mature as the C support, which is not surprising since it’s about 30 years newer.
-The fact that `%union` can’t include class instances can require some extra work, and the less than seamless integration between C++ bison and C flex requires careful programming, particularly if they need to share significant data structures accessed from C in the scanner and C++ in the parser or if they need to have the scanner read its input using C stdio while the rest of the program uses C++ library I/O. A good object design would wrap a class around the application context (`ctx` in this example), the parser, and probably the scanner to present a unified interface to the rest of the program.
+The fact that `%union` can’t include class instances can require some extra work, and the less than seamless integration between C++ bison and C flex requires careful programming, particularly if they need to share significant data structures accessed from C in the scanner and C++ in the parser or if they need to have the scanner read its input using C `stdio` while the rest of the program uses C++ library I/O. A good object design would wrap a class around the application context (`ctx` in this example), the parser, and probably the scanner to present a unified interface to the rest of the program.

 Nonetheless, C++ bison parsers do work, and the design of the parser class is a reasonable one.
 If you’re integrating your parser into a larger C++ project or if you want to use C++ libraries that don’t have C equivalents, a C++ parser can work well.

 ## Exercises

 1. Modify the parser in the pure calculator to parse one statement at a time and return without using `YYACCEPT`.
-You’ll probably want to change the scanner so it returns a zero token at end-of-line rather than using EOL.
+You’ll probably want to change the scanner so it returns a zero token at end-of-line rather than using `EOL`.

 2. Does the GLR version of the SQL parser accept the same language as the original version?
 Come up with an example that would be accepted and one that wouldn’t.